kaaproject/kaa/doc/Glossary/index.md

 ## Client-side endpoint profile

 A user-defined specification of the application data model that Kaa Profiling subsystem uses to allows endpoints change your group dynamic under the application.
 Client-side endpoint profile can changed in client application.
-Refer to [System components overview]({{root_url}}Administration-guide/System-components-overview/) for more information.
+Refer to [Endpoint profiling guide]({{root_url}}Programming-guide/Key-platform-features/Endpoint-profiles) for more information.

 ## Configuration schema

 A user-defined specification of the application data model that Kaa Configuration subsystem uses to configure endpoints registered under the application.
 In other words, the configuration schema defines in which format the actual configuration data should be entered by the user/developer and then transferred to the endpoints.
 Note that there can be several schemas created for a single application.
 The version of the schema for the endpoint is selected during [SDK generation]({{root_url}}Administration-guide/Tenants-and-applications-management/#generating-endpoint-sdk).
 Refer to [Configuration guide]({{root_url}}Programming-guide/Key-platform-features/Configuration-management/) for more information.

-## Configuration data (in short,configuration)
+## Configuration data (in short, configuration)

 A set of configuration values specified by the user based on the corresponding configuration schema.
 Having been specified on the server, these values are then distributed to the endpoints that belong to the corresponding application and support the corresponding configuration schema.
 Refer to [Configuration guide]({{root_url}}Programming-guide/Key-platform-features/Configuration-management/) for more information.

 ## Control service

 Kaa Control service is responsible for managing overall system data, processing API calls from the web UI and external integrated systems, and delivering corresponding notifications to Operations services.
 Control service maintains an up-to-date list of available Operations services by continuously receiving this information from ZooKeeper.
-Additionally, Control service runs embedded Administrative web UI component, which uses Control service APIs to provide platform users with a convenient web-based interface for managing tenants, user accounts, applications, application data, etc. Refer to [Architecture-overview]({{root_url}}Architecture-overview/) for more information.
+Additionally, Control service runs embedded Administrative web UI component, which uses Control service APIs to provide platform users with a convenient web-based interface for managing tenants, user accounts, applications, application data, etc. Refer to [Architecture overview]({{root_url}}Architecture-overview/) for more information.

 <div id="d"/>

-## Delta (also,delta update)
+## Delta (also, delta update)

 The difference between the new configuration created on the server (and due to be applied to the endpoint) and the current configuration used by the endpoint.
 The delta is sent to the endpoint and then merged with the endpoint current configuration to achieve the required up-to-date configuration.
 Using deltas instead of full configuration resets is an effective way to reduce load on available data channels.
 Refer to [Configuration guide]({{root_url}}Programming-guide/Key-platform-features/Configuration-management/) and its [Endpoint data synchronization section]({{root_url}}Programming-guide/Key-platform-features/Configuration-management/index.md#endpoint-data-synchronization) for more information.
 <div id="e"/>